enrimilan/Android-Datepicker-Example/README.md

 # Android-Datepicker-Example
-An example of using the action bar to launch a datepicker.
-The action bar contains a button, styled as a spinner.
+An example of using the toolbar to launch a datepicker.
+The toolbar contains a button, styled as a spinner.
 This behaviour is often found in different apps like Google Maps, Google Calendar etc.

 Screenshot
 -------------